-When adding posixAccount to an existing entry, you may be asked for a uidNumber or gidnumber.
-These numbers must be unique for each user (uidnumber) or group (gidnumber), however, the actual values do not matter to the NX-controller.
+When adding posixAccount to an existing entry, you may be asked for a uidNumber.
+This number must be unique for each user, however, the actual value does not matter to the NX-controller.
 When creating the attributes, consider the following rules:

-- uidNumber must be unique for each user (often enforced by the server.) - gidNumber must be unique for each group. - homeDirectory can be anything (typically it is /home/<cn>, but you can also use /bin/false or /opt/amx/user.)
+- uidNumber must be unique (often enforced by the server.) - homeDirectory can be anything (typically it is /home/<cn>, but you can also use /bin/false or /opt/amx/user.)